 Luana works with children, adolescents, parents, couples, and families.
 She believes therapy should be a warm and collaborative environment, where people can feel safe enough to take risks, be authentic and make lasting changes.
 She works to explore with her clients the many dynamics that may inadvertently contribute to a problem cycle, so that clients can feel empowered to act in more preferred ways of being.
 Luana feels comfortable working with many different diagnoses and challenges, including anxiety management (and ways this may manifest physically), depression, identity shifts, school difficulties, and relationship struggles.

-Luana is trained in EFT and Mindful Self-Compassion (MSC).
+Luana is a certified Emotionally Focused Couples Therapist (EFT) and is a trained Mindful Self-Compassion teacher (MSC).
 She and Sean regularly teach the 8-week MSC course in Sacramento.

 Luana is a mother of three adventurous and opinionated girls.
 This adventure in mothering gives her plenty of opportunities to “walk her own talk,” as she works to integrate health, happiness, vulnerability, connection, and self-compassion.
 Although there are many paths to valued living, Luana’s current recipe for this involves having a daily self-compassion and meditation practice, a regular exercise schedule, daily gratitude exercises, and by connecting with loved ones.